-Mr. Lurey is listed as Band 1 in the 2014 and the three immediately preceding editions of Chambers USA: America's Leading Lawyers for Business for Bankruptcy/Restructuring, as a "Senior Statesperson" in the 2019 and 2020 editions, and has been listed in that publication each year since 2005.
-Mr. Lurey was recognized in The Best Lawyers in America® for Bankruptcy Law for 2020 and each of the 36 years immediately preceding.
+Mr. Lurey is listed as Band 1 in the 2014 and the three immediately preceding editions of Chambers USA: America's Leading Lawyers for Business for Bankruptcy/Restructuring, as a "Senior Statesperson" in the 2023 and the four years immediately preceding editions, and has been listed in that publication each year since 2005.
+Mr. Lurey was recognized in The Best Lawyers in America® for Bankruptcy Law for 2024 and each of the 40 years immediately preceding.
 He was named a 2015 "Atlanta Lawyer of the Year" in the area of Bankruptcy Litigation by The Best Lawyers in America®.
 Mr. Lurey was recognized as one of Georgia's "Legal Elite" for Bankruptcy & Creditors' Rights in Georgia Trend Magazine for 2015 and each of the six years immediately preceding.
-He was recognized as a Georgia "Super Lawyer" for Business Law in 2009, for Bankruptcy & Creditor/Debtor Rights Law in 2013 and each of the four years immediately preceding, and more recently for Business Bankruptcy in 2020 and the six years immediately preceding by Super Lawyers magazine.
-Mr. Lurey has also been listed in The International Who's Who of Business Lawyers for 2009, 2011, 2013 and 2014.
+He was recognized as a Georgia "Super Lawyer" for Business Law in 2009, for Bankruptcy & Creditor/Debtor Rights Law in 2013 and each of the four years immediately preceding, and more recently for Business Bankruptcy in 2023 and the nine years immediately preceding by Super Lawyers magazine.
+Mr. Lurey has also been listed in The International Who's Who of Business Lawyers repeatedly for Restructuring & Insolvency.
 He received the 2007 Atlanta Bar Association Bankruptcy Section David Pollard Achievement Award.
 Mr. Lurey has been named by Legal Media Group to its 2010 and 2012 Guide to the World's Leading Insolvency and Restructuring Lawyers.
 He is AV® rated by Martindale-Hubbell.*

 Represented a debtor in possession in an airline Chapter 11 case in the United States Bankruptcy Court for the Eastern District of North Carolina.